14:9 aspect ratio: With native 4:3 material

 Another use is for material shot on a 4:3 format.
 When broadcast in 16:9, the top and bottom of the original frame are cropped to 14:9, and black bars (called pillarboxes) are added to either side.
 When broadcast in 4:3, the 14:9 crop is often used in preference to the original 4:3 frame.
 This is especially common when 4:3 footage needs to be included in an otherwise 16:9 program, such as a news broadcast, and was used in the 2000s by the BBC's children's channels (CBBC & CBeebies) to broadcast older children's programming shot in 4:3 on a larger proportion of a 16:9 screen.

 Adoption by TV channels

 Viacom International Media Networks Europe uses 14:9 for its music videos that are in 4:3.
 Nearly all of VIMN Europe's music channels around Europe (with the exception of MTV 80s and the now-defunct VH1 Classic and MTV Classic Italy) transitioned to widescreen from 2011 until 2015, all of the 4:3 music videos are cropped to 14:9 (with the exception of the now-defunct MTV Adria, where all of the 4:3 music videos were stretched horizontally to 16:9).
+From 2020 on MTV Latin America 4:3 music videos will be broadcast in 14:9 aspect ratio.

 JimJam also uses 14:9 for reruns of classic children's programming as well.

 Philippines

-CNN Philippines was the first Philippine TV channel to air in 14:9 until March 2017, when it was later transitioned to 16:9.
+CNN Philippines was the first Philippine TV channel to air in 14:9 until April 2017, when it was later transitioned to 16:9.
+It was followed by ANC, IBC (until March 2022), PTV, and SMNI (until May 2017).